-For any specific corporate compliance complaints regarding fraud, waste or abuse the CCO may be contacted by phone directly at the PTC Corporate office CCO contact line: 856-840-6486
+For any specific corporate compliance complaints regarding fraud, waste or abuse the CCO may be contacted by phone directly at the PTC Corporate office CCO contact line: 856-840-6486.

-ADMISSION & RE-ADMISSION CRITERIA
+ADMISSION & RE-ADMISSION CRITE-RIA

-Admission and readmission criteria are in accordance with those outlined in the definition of opioid dependence noted in the current Diagnostic and Statistical Manual of Mental Disorder (DSM).
+Admission and re-admission criteria are in accordance with those outlined in the definition of opioid dependence noted in the current Diagnostic and Statistical Manual of Mental Disorder (DSM).
 Behavior supportive of a diagnosis of addiction must be indicated.
-Treatment admissions are in accordance with federal and state regulations.
-You will be informed of PTC Admission and Readmission criteria.
-There are certain circumstances for priority admissions/readmissions as well as noted exceptions to the defined criteria.
-Pregnancy is cause of priority admission/readmission.
+Treatment admissions are in accordance to federal and state regulations.
+You will be informed of PTC Admission and Re-admission criteria.
+There are certain circumstances for priority admissions/re-admissions as well as noted exceptions to the defined criteria.
+Pregnancy is cause for priority admission/re-admission.
 Exclusionary criteria are also applicable.

 Admission requests are reviewed on an individual basis.
 PTC Medical Director will determine if your admission is clinically justified.
 Enrollment decisions are based upon medical necessity as well as program eligibility.
-The PTC Medical Director will assess your present substance abuse problem and need for treatment.
+PTC Medical Director will assess your presenting substance abuse problem and need for treatment.
 Our PTC Medical Director is responsible for authorizing all admissions and determining treatment recommendations.